-The Dexter Hanley College has been providing quality education for adult students for over 75 years.
+The Dexter Hanley College has been providing quality education for adult students for over 78 years.
 Dexter Hanley College continues this tradition of student-centered administration that supports adults in achieving their academic goals.

 Dexter Hanley College provides services for visiting students, students in grades six through twelve, as well as continuing full-time and part-time students.
-Additionally, Dexter Hanley College administers the University's evening, intersession, summer sessions, condensed, and travel courses.
+Additionally, Dexter Hanley College administers the University's evening, intersession and summer sessions.